sudoforge/archer/README.md

 * Make it easy to use
 * Don't make assumptions

-If you find that someething is not working for you, or that one or more of the above goals is not being met, please [open an issue][3].
+If you find that something is not working for you, or that one or more of the above goals is not being met, please [open an issue][3].

 ## ARCHER IS IN PROGRESS